ugbodagadave/Esther/memory-bank/activeContext.md

 The current focus is on ensuring the stability and correctness of the newly implemented "Simple Price Charts" feature.

 ## 2. Recent Changes & Decisions
-- **Price Chart Bug Fix**: Fixed a critical bug in the `get_historical_price` function where the wrong OKX API endpoint was being used.
-The endpoint has been corrected to `/api/v5/wallet/token/historical-price`, and the `chart_generator.py` and `main.py` files have been updated to handle the new data structure.
+- **Price Chart Bug Fix**: Fixed a critical bug where the price chart for BTC was showing incorrect prices.
+The issue was caused by using the WBTC token address instead of the correct instrument ID for BTC.
+The `get_historical_price` function has been refactored to handle both instrument IDs and token addresses, using the correct API endpoint for each.
 - **Matplotlib Backend**: Configured `matplotlib` to use the `Agg` backend to prevent GUI-related errors in a server environment.
 - **Simple Price Charts Feature**: Implemented the core feature, including the NLP intent, data fetching, chart generation, and Telegram bot handler.
 - **Portfolio Performance Bug Fix**: Fixed a critical bug in the `portfolio_performance` function where the time period was not being correctly parsed from user input.
 The new implementation is more robust and handles a wider variety of user inputs (e.g., "14 days", "28d", "last month").